 MyWorldBlog - The Latest News From MyWorldAbroad

-Read more in the Stories from Abroad section.
-Been abroad?
+Read more!
+Have you been abroad?
 Tell us about it!

 As soon as you decide to move abroad, you’ll need to start building up your knowledge base – both about your destination country and about what to expect when immersing yourself in a new culture.
 This section provides tips on pre-departure preparation, culture shock and specific practical concerns.Top Tips Learn before you leave: As soon as you have decided to move abroad, you should start an intense period of reading and researching your host country.
 Language, food, politics, culture – all of these things should be on your list!
 Prepare yourself for the possibility of culture shock...
 Read the full article